Is $60K a Good Salary for a Single Person in 2026?

 Is a $60K salary good for a single person?
 In many cases, yes.
 While the wage falls short of the median salary and the average pay in the United States, it’s generally considered enough for an individual to live on.
 Of course, just how far a dollar can go depends largely on the cost of living in your area.
 Living in an expensive coastal city like New York or San Francisco would require more money than, say, a smaller, more affordable city like Columbus, Ohio.

-Also important is the amount of debt you have, your spending habits, your financial goals, and where you are in your professional journey.
+Also important to consider are the amount of debt you have, your spending habits, your financial goals, and where you are in your professional journey.
 For instance, depending on your profession, earning $60,000 a year could be a good entry-level salary.

 Take control of your finances with SoFi.
 With our financial insights and credit score monitoring tools, you can view all of your accounts in one convenient dashboard.
 From there, you can see your various balances, spending breakdowns, and credit score.
 Plus you can easily set up budgets and discover valuable financial insights — all at no cost.